vincentarelbundock/Rdatasets/doc/DAAG/rst/humanpower2.rst

    .. rubric:: Description
       :name: description

-   The data set from Daedalus project.
+   Data are from Daedalus project; see the reference below.

    .. rubric:: Usage
       :name: usage